 Danner Men's Bull Run USA-Made Work Boots

-This USA-made work boot is an excellent choice for those who suffer from plantar fasciitis, thanks to a removable ortholite footbed.
+This USA-made steel toe boot is an excellent choice for those who suffer from plantar fasciitis, thanks to a removable ortholite footbed.
 Three layers of varying density work in conjunction for maximum support and cushioning.
-Meanwhile, Danner’s legendary stitch-down construction provides enhanced stability underfoot.
+Meanwhile, Danner's legendary stitch-down construction provides enhanced stability underfoot.

-What’s more, Danner wedge outsoles are slip- and oil-resistant, offering cushioning and lightweight support without tracking debris while providing traction on various surfaces.
+What's more, Danner wedge outsoles are slip- and oil-resistant, offering cushioning and lightweight support without tracking debris while providing traction on various surfaces.
 You can rest assured your toes will stay safe, thanks to the steel safety toes.
-Moreover, the full-grain, oil leather upper offers water resistance and unparalleled durability.
+Moreover, the full-grain, oil leather upper gives this waterproof boot unparalleled durability.

 CAT Women's Excavator Work Boots